turbot/steampipe-plugin-jira/docs/tables/jira_dashboard.md

 # Table: jira_dashboard

-Dashboard is the main display you see when you log in to Jira.
+A **Dashboard** is the main display you see when you log in to Jira.
 You can create multiple dashboards from different projects, or multiple dashboards for one massive overview of all the work you're involved with.